codic-project/codic-vs-extension/README.md

-# codic-vs-extension
-Codic Extension for Visual Studio
+# Codic Extension for Visual Studio